Sonny Jurgensen: Broadcasting career

 After retiring from the Redskins following the 1974 season, Jurgensen began another career as a color commentator, initially with CBS television.
 Later teaming with Hall of Fame linebacker Sam Huff, Jurgensen continued to cover the Washington Redskins on radio.

 He covered the team for WRC-TV from 1994 until December 2008, when Redskins Report was canceled due to budget cuts.
 He served as a game analyst at preseason games and as studio analyst at training camp, making weekly picks, and other assignments.
 He retired from broadcasting prior to the 2019 season.

 Honors

 Jurgensen was inducted into the North Carolina Sports Hall of Fame in 1971 and the Duke Sports Hall of Fame in 1979.
 He was then inducted into the Pro Football Hall of Fame in 1983.
 In 1999, Jurgensen was ranked the ninth best sports figure from North Carolina by Sports Illustrated and became a member of Wilmington's Walk of Fame in 2004.

-Washington retired Jurgensen's #9 jersey in 2022, during their Week 18 game against the Dallas Cowboys.
+Washington retired Jurgensen's #9 jersey in 2022, during their week 18 game against the Dallas Cowboys.

-Community service

 He serves on the board of advisors of the Code of Support Foundation, a nonprofit military services organization.